vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 Let's start by addressing the question: _Why even bother with unit tests?_
 Here are a few reasons why unit tests make sense:

-1. **Unit tests are easy to write.** It's a preventitive measure that prevents a lot of bugs from reaching the final product.
+1. **Unit tests are easy to write,** and can prevent a lot of bugs from reaching the final product.
-2. In order to write effective unit tests, we need to organise our codebase into **separate, independent, isolated modules**.
-This way, we can ensure that each of the smaller pieces work correctly on their own, before we try to check the entire system as a whole.
-It saves a lot of time and effort.
-3. Splitting the system into manageable pieces also makes it easier to focus on **improving the quality of the code independently**, without having to rely on the other parts of the system.
-A team can assign different people to different parts of the project and they can all work independently, while being confident that things will be fine as long as their code passes all the unit tests.
-4. Running a unit test (ideally) does not take a long time.
-This **speeds up** **the iteration process** and helps developers ship their software faster.
+2. Running a unit test usually does not take long, unlike other more extensive tests.
+This **speeds up the iteration process** and helps developers ship their software faster.
-5. Unit tests act as a supplement to the documentation and illustrative examples.
+3. Unit tests act as a supplement to the documentation and illustrative examples.
 They outline the behaviour of the system, and provide **concrete examples** of how to use the corresponding APIs.